 Harmon is a quiet, Harvard-educated, former East Coast guy who prefers sailboats to cows, even though he matriculated in the newspaper business from Gallup, is a South Valley acequia aficionado and drives around Albuquerque in what I believe is his third F-150 pickup since I went to work for him in 1982.

 King was in the first of his three terms as governor when I started as a reporter and it was he who gently schooled me in the ways of New Mexico politics.
-And, I confess to dropping my guard a bit: As he did with many New Mexicans, he made me feel like a member of a family.
+And I confess to dropping my guard a bit: As he did with many New Mexicans, he made me feel like a member of a family.

 Harmon, one of the finest word men I know, encouraged my reporting and writing, typing notes on pulpy half-pieces of copy paper we called “hed sheets” or scribbling on clips.
 He talked me through me a panic attack in the middle of Wyoming, in winter, where, for some reason, he had allowed me to go searching for Gary Hart.
-He got me to work the city desk at Christmas once, but invited me to his home that morning for pancakes with his wife and two young daughters.
+He got me to hold down the city desk at Christmas once, but invited me to his home that morning for pancakes with his wife and two young daughters.

 I’m also sure Harmon protected me from more editorial chupacabras than I ever could imagine.

 What set me off on this sentimental journey was a note the now-retired Harmon wrote to friends the other day, on the anniversary of his hiring at the Journal 40 years ago.

 The note also details his relationship with former Journal columnist Jim Belshaw, who apparently then had a grim nights and weekends desk job and generously encouraged the bosses to hire Harmon as his replacement on Feb.
 6, 1978.